 Each of these comes with their own unique traits and behaviours, which are often suited to individual situations.
 Though some may found themselves primarily drawn to specific behaviours, it is sometimes suitable to interchange these depending on the scenario and team members presented to you.

 Each of these behaviours can, in Farey's model, be mapped to specific areas within each quadrant dependent on the levels of each attribute required.
 He discussed each individual behaviour in detail, including models and suggestions of how to use them to achieve the best results in any given situation.

-People Leadership is focussed around the idea of inspiring others to succeed.
+People Leadership is focused around the idea of inspiring others to succeed.
 The more that one engages with others on an individual level - their needs, wants and motivations - the more they are likely willing to succeed.
-This spirit of inspiration can serve as the fuel which drives an organisation or team to new heights.
+This spirit of inspiration can serve as the fuel which drives an organisation or team to new heights.>

 The idea of People Leadership is intricately related to charisma.
 If we think historically, we often think of individuals who, using their personality, are able to create a sense of followership - others want to work for them, regardless of their arguments (though, this obviously can also end in disaster).

 Some individuals can be guilty of overdoing the 'hype' - so much that it is unrealistic and demotivating.
 However, the sense of building rapport with team members - identifying the aspects of your personality most suited to bringing motivation out of them - will always be more successful than not.
 This is not necessarily an innate trait - though it often can be - others have to learn how to bring the best out of others by first bringing the best out of themselves.